openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

 The result is the public key that you send to edX to use in encrypting data files for your institution, and the private key which you keep secret and use to decrypt the encrypted files that you receive.
-Creating these keys is a one- time process that you coordinate with your edX program manager.
+Creating these keys is a one- time process that you coordinate with your edX Partner Manager.
 Instructions for creating the keys on Windows or Macintosh follow.

 For more information about GPG encryption and creating key pairs, see the